mughalh/3DCricket_ThreeJS/README.md

 Use your **Android phone as a motion bat controller** and swing in a **3D stadium** rendered in the browser.
 Play cricket with friends in real time — all in your browser.

 ⚠️ **Disclaimer:** This is a **demonstration prototype**.
+ITS NOT COMPLETE!!!.
 Stadium assets and parts of the implementation are placeholders — the real value lies in the **1:1 phone-to-bat motion system** powered by gyroscope sensors.

 ---